 If everything looks good, go ahead and buy it.

-Cantaloupes are typically in season between the months of May and until late August.
+To pick a ripened cantaloupe, harvest cantaloupes typically between May and late August.
 However, this can vary depending on the location.
 For example, in California, cantaloupes are usually in season between April and September.

 If you're unsure when cantaloupes are in season in your area, your best bet is to check with your local grocery store or farmer's market.